 Pleasant Holidays, LLC Terms & Conditions of Sale

 RESERVATIONS AND PAYMENT - A deposit is required within three days (all referenced days herein are calendar days) of booking to secure a reservation, except as otherwise provided for under "LAST-MINUTE RESERVATIONS," below.
 All balances are due 45 days prior to departure.
 Special payment policies may apply and will be advised at time of reservation.
 If payment is not received by the due date, airline and all other reservations will be cancelled.
-Pleasant Holidays, LLC is not responsible for any penalties, supplier-imposed fare increases or fees incurred due to late payment.
-Submission of any payment to Pleasant Holidays, LLC signifies the acceptance of these Terms & Conditions of Sale.
+Pleasant Holidays, LLC (Pleasant Holidays) is not responsible for any penalties, supplier-imposed fare increases or fees incurred due to late payment.
+Submission of any payment to Pleasant Holidays signifies the acceptance of these Terms & Conditions of Sale (Terms & Conditions).

 FORMS OF PAYMENT - Payment may be made by check, debit and credit cards from American Express, Visa, MasterCard, Diners Club, Discover Card or PayPal, including the option to use multiple credit cards for the same booking.
-Pleasant Holidays only accepts checks made payable to "Pleasant Holidays, LLC."
+Pleasant Holidays only accepts checks made payable to "Pleasant Holidays."
 All returned checks are subject to a $35 service charge.